Salary and Benefits

 Our resident Social and Wellness Committee plans events and education throughout the year to enhance resident wellness.
 Hands-on wellness education is incorporated into our didactic conferences with sessions on topics like sleep hygiene, resilience, gratitude, habit formation, goal setting, financial wellness, yoga and nutrition.
 Our annual Wellderness Day replaces a morning of conference and is held outdoors off-campus and planned by residents: last year’s Wellderness Day focused on wilderness and environmental medicine knowledge and involved a morning spent at a local state park!

 We also hold periodic retreats to build community in a non-clinical environment.
-Residents frequently hold social gatherings—such as trivia night, river float trips, and kickball games—outside of work.
-When UAMS’s COVID guidelines allow, residents, faculty, and their families spend time together at a variety of department events, including pumpkin carving before journal club in October, tailgating at War Memorial Stadium before the Razorbacks’ Little Rock football game, the department holiday party at Dr. Seupaul’s house, and the program’s annual spring Crawfish Boil.
+Residents frequently organize social gatherings—such as trivia nights, river float trips, dinners, and outings at local festivals—outside of work.
+Additionally, residents, faculty, and their families spend time together at various department events, including pumpkin carving before journal club in October, tailgating at War Memorial Stadium before the Razorbacks’ Little Rock football game, and the department holiday party, among others throughout the year.

 In coordination with UAMS and the GME Office, residents have 24/7 access to a full array of mental health services, including confidential psychiatric care and counseling.
 An innovative program allows residents to contact clinicians anonymously to begin the process of discussing mental health concerns.